1100011Dawg/Obsidian_Dawson/School/IB ELA/MacBeth/Lady Macbeth.md

  - "A little water clears us of this deed"(715) clearing the guilt
  - ¨Naught’s had, all’s spent,¨(1120) beginning of mental deterioration
  - Wanted to convince Macbeth not to kill Banquo
- - ¨With most admired disorder¨(1344) refering to the Banquo ghost incedent with how sta
+ - ¨With most admired disorder¨(1344) refering to the Banquo ghost incedent with how stange he is being
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjM0OTY0NzBdfQ==
+eyJoaXN0b3J5IjpbMjc5MzYwMjQyXX0=
 -->